Skip to content

 Exposing your vals to the internet

-Since anyone can call your public endpoints, if they interact with some data that should only be changed by yourself, you will need to make sure that those endpoints check for some kind of secret that only you know.
+Since anyone can call your endpoints, if they interact with some data that should only be changed by yourself, you will need to make sure that those endpoints check for some kind of secret that only you know.

-Here’s an example of a val exposed using the HTTP Val, secured with an environment variable that only I know.
+Here’s an example of a val exposed using the HTTP Val, secured with an environment variable that only I know:

 user/secretEndpointRun in Val Town ↗